At the climax of yet another week, Getintothis’ Will Whitby brings you the roundup of the top stories and gigs.

-Have you got your calendar out?
-We’ve got a special gig for you as the legendary psychedelic band The Telescopes are back in Liverpool as part of December’s Deep Cuts Extravaganza.
-The innovators of modern noise-rock look to wow Phase One on December 6th and you can get your tickets here.
+Well, it just got even better as support from Rongo Rongo and Green Tangerines have been added to the bill for the December’s Deep Cuts extravaganza.
+The innovators of modern noise-rock look to wow Phase One on December 6 and you can get your tickets here.

 As ever, we’re always looking for new writers and photographers to join our team, do feel free to drop us a message if you fancy joining the team.
 Be sure to follow our Facebook, Twitter and Instagram feeds for all the latest in news, reviews, hot topics and competitions.